Pela-A/PythonW3Learning/README.md

 This is part of a greater initiative to understand code at a deep level

 A fairly large amount of this I already know but this will help with quirks of language I might not know

+After this I can go ham on Leetcode and DSA

+TODO:
+Review bitwise operations